Why Activist Poet Margaret Randall Is a Perfect Muse for SITE Santa Fe

 Part of the collection of galleries found in the Railyard, LewAllen Contemporary is the largest and most modern site of them all.
 Designed specifically to exhibit fine art, its stunning museum-like space has earned a national and international reputation for showcasing a diverse range of contemporary artworks by internationally acclaimed artists.
 LewAllen Contemporary features a variety of mediums including painting, sculpture, paper and glass works by artists such as Hiroshi Yamano, Emily Mason and Tracy Rocca.
 As a pioneer of contemporary and modern art in Santa Fe, the gallery also represents distinguished emerging artists ensuring the delivery of cutting-edge exhibitions.
 Throughout the year LewAllen Contemporary delivers a strong programme of educational events and publications to coincide with its stimulating exhibition schedule.

-Meeting of the Minds Calendar
+UNM Art Museum: Meeting of the Minds

 FALL 2015